Codecademy/docs/content/numpy/concepts/built-in-functions/terms/trace/trace.md

   - 'paths/data-science'
 ---

-The **numpy.trace()** function returns the sum of the diagonal elements of a matrix.
+The **`.trace()`** function returns the sum of the diagonal elements of a matrix.
 In statistical analysis, the trace of a matrix can be used in various ways, particularly in multivariate statistics and linear algebra.

 ## Syntax